-The Company is taxable under the Taxation of Securitisation Companies Regulations 2006 ("Securitisation Regulations"), which is effective for accounting years beginning on or after the 1 January 2007.
+The Company is taxable under The Taxation of Securitisation Companies Regulations 2006 ("Securitisation Regulations"), which is effective for accounting periods beginning on or after the 1 January 2007.
 As the payments condition has been satisfied at all times during the accounting year, the calculation of corporation tax is based on the Company's retained profits.

-The Company is entitled to retain an amount of £4,800 (2021: £4,800) for year ended 30 September 2022.
+The Company is entitled to retain an amount of £5,300 (2022: £4,800) for year ended 30 September 2023.
 This annual profit meets the definition of retained profits under the Securitisation Regulations and is taxable at the current taxation rate.

-2022 2021
+2023 2022

 £'000 £'000

 Tax expense comprises:

-Current tax expense = 1 1
+Current tax expense 1 1

 The total charge can be reconciled to the accounting profit as follows:

 Profit before tax 5 5

-Income tax expense calculated at standard UK tax rate of 19% (2021: 19%) 1 1
+Income tax expense calculated at a pro rata standard UK tax rate of 22% (2022:19%) 1 1

 Income tax expense recognised in the statement of comprehensive income 1 1